This information will help you understand your lymphatic mapping with sentinel node biopsy procedure at Memorial Sloan

 While you lie on an exam table, your doctor will inject a small amount of a radioactive fluid near the site of your cancer.
 During the injection, you might feel a stinging or burning sensation.
 The radioactive fluid will travel to the sentinel nodes so they can be seen later during your scan.

-After your injection, you can either stay in the hospital to wait for your scan or you can leave.
+After your injection, you will either have your scan right away (if your procedure is done at MSK Westchester) or you may need to wait (if your procedure is done at any other MSK location).
+If you need to wait, you can either stay in the hospital or you can leave.
 For most people, the waiting time is less than 1 hour, but it can vary.
 You must return on time for your scan, so be sure to note the time you’re told to return.

-When it’s time for your scan, your technologist will take you to the scanning room.
-You will lie on a narrow table while they take a series of pictures.
-Each picture takes 5 minutes, and you must lie very still during this time.
+When it’s time for your scan, you will lie on an exam table while your technologist takes a series of pictures.
+Each picture takes several minutes, and you must lie very still during this time.
 If you feel uncomfortable staying in any position for 5 minutes, ask the technologist to count down the time for you.
 The scan will take 10 to 15 minutes.

 The pictures taken during your scan will show the flow of the radioactive fluid and which lymph node(s) absorbed it.
 They create a map of your lymphatic system and show which lymph node is the sentinel node.
 This information will be used by your surgeon as a guide (or map) during your sentinel node biopsy.